ibm-cloud-docs/vmwaresolutions/sddc/sd_applyingupdates.md

   To retrieve the most recent status for an update job, click the refresh icon in the upper right of the page.
   {:tip}

-5. For details about the update statuses, see the following table.
+5. For more information about the update statuses, see the following table.

-   Table 2: Details of update statuses
+   Table 2.
+Details of update statuses

     <table>
       <tr>